MegSesh/CPU-Path-Tracer/README.md

 ### Operating Instructions

-- Download the code in QT Creator, build, and run.
+- Download the code, open in QT Creator, build, and run.
 A GUI should appear like the one below:

 ![](./renders/gui_interface.png)